arrow-interactive/ai-web/README.md

 <!--- simple and straight to the point --->

 This is the source code for the main Arrow Interactive website.
-The website is built using Preact.
+It's built with a lightweight React alternative: Preact.

 ## Developing